Modern Solution For Missing Teeth

 Why do my dentures not fit anymore?

 Your mouth goes through changes over time.
 Without natural teeth supporting your mouth structure, changes can be a bit more drastic.
 Bone loss happens a bit more rapidly, gums can recede faster than normal, and facial sagging can occur.
 All of these issues and more can lead to dentures not fitting like they used to.
-That’s why it is recommended that dentures be periodically replaced.
+That’s why dentists recommend that patients replace most dentures periodically.

 Imagine having a mouth full of healthy, attractive functioning, and permanent teeth.
 And imagine having them feel like your own natural teeth.
 Our implant dentist, Mark Sowell, DDS, MAGD, AACD, offers denture implants, mini-implants, dentures in a day, and cosmetic implant dentistry to the communities of Dallas, Plano, Frisco, and the Southlake County area.